runningdeveloper/days-since-last/README.md

 __I wanted a page that tells me when I last ran.__

-I am always trying to find ways to motivate me to get out and run.
+I am always trying to find ways to motivate myself to get out and run.
 Making this webpage open on a new tab page might help me.
 Also if its very public and open family/friends could quickly nag me about how long it's been since I ran.

 This is inspired by those boards you see at mines or factories with DAYS SINCE LAST INJURY.